 - Miss a few steps.
 Fall out of the habit.

 - Forget about the goal for a few weeks.

 Reminding myself of their tasks regularly is the best way I've found to snap myself out of this cycle of failing longterm goals.

 Example Reminders: For my reading tasks, I set a due date and an end date.
 Read Book 1 is due January 7 and starts January 1.
 I'm continually being reminded of that task.
 If I get behind a few weeks, that task is flagged as overdue, and again I'm reminded of what I need to do to achieve my longterm goal.

-Last year was my first time following this approach, and it was also the first year that I achieved a majority of my yearlong goals.
+Two years ago was my first time following this approach, and it was also the first year that I achieved a majority of my yearlong goals.
 I'm convinced that's not a coincidence.

 Header image from Unsplash.